Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 SQlite allows us to easily query for object existence, and graph information (relationship between objects) at runtime.
-It is optimized for infrequent reading access.
-The goal is to move most of SQLite information resolving step at the installation time (such as looking for inter-libraries links).
-SQLite is less strongly typed than other relational or graph database and needs custom logic, but is ubiquitous on all systems and does not need a separate server process.
+It is optimized for infrequent reading access currently many queries are done at runtime, when rendering documentation.
+The goal is to move most of SQLite information resolving step at the installation time (such as looking for inter-libraries links) once the codebase and IRD format have stabilized.
+SQLite is less strongly typed than other relational or graph database and needs custom logic, but is ubiquitous on all systems and does not need a separate server process, making it an easy choice of database.

 CBOR is a more space efficient alternative to JSON.
 In particular keys in IRD are often highly redundant, and can be highly optimised when using CBOR.